The Best Manual Coffee Grinder (hand grinders)

 Made is Osaka, Japan; this coffee grinder is perfect for minimalists and travellers who need something tiny to take with them.

-For travelers and minimalists
+For travellers and minimalists

 - Hopper capacity: 20g (1-2 coffees per grind)